 Our 1950's RemPod includes the 1950's print backdrop, a fully working 1950's TV & Radio, installed with classic TV shows and songs.
 Complete fifties living room décor and furniture, as well as plenty of memorabilia for residents to enjoy.

 The Red House has its own hairdressing salon with one chair and all the necessary ancillary equipment.
 We have a hairdresser who attends twice a week.
 She is very skilled, and all the residents who wish to have their hair done see her by appointment.
-Our hairdresser is also well known in the community.
-She is a long-time supporter of the British Legion and has many military connections within her family.
-She is a keen member of the local theatre, and a great source of local information.
 The residents enjoy chatting to her as they have their hair done.

 All the residents can have their clothes cleaned in our laundry to a very high standard.
 Our laundry equipment is professional, and in addition we have a seamstress who attends once a week to do any mending and alterations that any of the residents are asking for.